PGPHarvard/pgp-surveys/README.md

 ## Quickstart
 Got to the <a href="./Surveys">Surveys</a> folder above.

+## To add a new survey to repository

+Git clone this repository.
+Use Google Chrome or Chromium browser.
+Login to pgp survey google account.
+Go to https://drive.google.com/drive/#, open the form in question (NOT the google spreadsheet, NOT the "live form"), and go to File>Print.
+"Save as PDF".
+The name should be based on the # and the name in https://my.pgp-hms.org/google_surveys. e.g. "[19] PGP Basic Phenotypes Survey 2015 [Form].pdf".
+Add the file to the /surveys folder
+In this readme file, update the total number of surveys, then make a new table with the latest number of responses.
+For help formatting the table, use http://www.tablesgenerator.com/markdown_tables
+Download the CSV response file and put in the /responses folder Add commit push changes (or fork and submit a pull request).

 ## About

 Currently, the Harvard Personal Genome Project website provides a CSV export of the public results for each survey.
 While these CSVs have headers, the list of possible answers is not available.